Automatic Resource Allocation in Business Processes: A Systematic Literature Survey: Resource Allocation Approaches in Business Processes

 \section{Resource Allocation Approaches in Business Processes}

+In this section, we \fabian{discuss} the results of the SLR, structured by \fabian{our} research questions.
+Before we do so, we \fabian{report on} basic statistics about the final set of \luise{61} primary studies.
+We extracted the originating country based on the affiliation of the corresponding author.
+In rare cases where the corresponding author could not be identified, the author's affiliation first listed was chosen. \ingo{Figure~\ref{fig:country} shows the results.} The first work of our study collection was published in 1995, followed by \ingo{few studies published around 2002} (see Figure~\ref{fig:year}).
+After 2010, more published studies on resource allocation in processes can be observed, with a peak in 2016.
+Most papers studied in this review were published \luise{between 2016 and 2021}.

+\luise{Additionally, we observed that most of the studies focused on human and application resources based on the classification by \citet{ouyang2010modelling}.
+Only one study is here an exception: \citet{doerner2006enriched} considers all kinds of resources, including consumable ones.}

-In this section, we present the results of the SLR structured by the research questions.
-However, before we do so, we present basic statistics about the final set of 49 primary studies.
-Then, the resource allocation types, and the targeted optimization goals of the approaches are presented in Section~\ref{subsec:goals}, addressing RQ1.
-Next, the role of process models and process data in the resource allocation approaches is discussed in Section~\ref{subsec:processmodel}, addressing RQ2.
-The needed attributes on the tasks and resources as input are presented as taxonomies in Section~\ref{subsec:attributes}, addressing RQ3.
+\luise{Tables~\ref{tab:studies} and ~\ref{tab:studies2} show} an overview of all studies sorted by year of publication and the categorization according to the data extraction scheme.
+The following subsections present details of these results.
+The resource allocation types and the targeted optimization goals of the approaches are presented in Section~\ref{subsec:goals}, addressing RQ1.
+Next, the role of process models and process execution data in the resource allocation approaches is discussed in Section~\ref{subsec:processmodel}, addressing RQ2.
+The considered input data, that is, the attributes of tasks and resources, are presented and classified in Section~\ref{subsec:attributes}, addressing RQ3.
 Solution approaches are discussed in Section~\ref{subsec:solution}, addressing RQ4.
-Finally, the evaluation techniques, the usage of research prototypes, as well as the maturity level of the approaches are presented in Section~\ref{subsec:maturity}, addressing RQ5.
+Finally, the evaluation techniques and the usage of research prototypes are presented in Section~\ref{subsec:maturity}, addressing RQ5.

-Around 30\% of the primary studies analyzed in this SLR on resource allocation in business processes originate from China (14 studies) as shown in Figure~\ref{fig:country}, followed by Austria (6 studies) and Germany (4 studies).
-Next to Asia and Europe, a global interest in this topic can be observed: works by authors from North (USA (3 studies) and South America (Chile (1 study)), from Africa (Tunisia (2 studies)), and from Australia (3 studies) were also found.
-The first work of our study collection was published in 1995, followed by some studies published after 2000 and onward (see Figure~\ref{fig:year}).
-After 2010, more published studies on resource allocation in processes can be observed with a peak in 2016.
-A majority of papers studied in this review have been published in the last 5 years.